 PLEASE NOTE: Rob's Trail Preserve is open during hunting season (Oct 1 - Dec 22).
 Written permission is required to hunt on Conservancy lands.
 To learn about our hunting program or to obtain permission to hunt, please visit our New York hunting information page.

 Rob’s Trail Preserve is a collection of memorial trails nestled among the high ridges and rolling hills of the Finger Lakes.
 Completed in 2008, Rob’s Trail—Canadice was built to connect two undeveloped lakeshore properties that protect Hemlock and Canadice Lakes, the main source of Rochester’s drinking water supply.
 With the help of donors and volunteers, a new trail, Rob’s Trail—Hemlock Lake, was built in 2016 that makes it possible to hike from one lake to the other.

 The Central & Western Chapter of The Nature Conservancy built these trails to honor the memory of Rob van der Stricht, our esteemed board chair who passed away in 2006.
 Rob was an avid birder, canoeist, and fisherman who carried a broad smile and a pair of binoculars everywhere he went.
 He was especially fond of the Finger Lakes, particularly Hemlock and Canadice.
 His commitment to preserving nature inspired us all, and The Nature Conservancy officially dedicated this trail to his memory.

 Once a hardwood forest converted to cropland, Rob’s Trail showcases ecological communities, scenic vistas and geological features typical of the Finger Lakes Region.

 Hemlock and Canadice are the only Finger Lakes with undeveloped shorelines.
-In the 1890s the City of Rochester began acquiring lakeshore properties to prevent development of the watershed and to safeguard its primary source of drinking water.
+In the 1890s the City of Rochester began acquiring lakeshore properties to prevent the development of the watershed and to safeguard its primary source of drinking water.